0xPF931419/Fintradao/README.md

 We provide customizable strategy templates for core trading strategies that users can configure, extend, and run.
 Hummingbot Foundation maintains three **CORE** strategies:

-* [Pure Market Making](https://docs.hummingbot.org/strategies/pure-market-making/): Our original single-pair market making strategy
+* [Pure Market Making]: Our original single-pair market making strategy
-* [Cross Exchange Market Making](https://docs.hummingbot.org/strategies/cross-exchange-market-making/): Provide liquidity while hedging filled orders on another exchange
+* [Cross Exchange Market Making]: Provide liquidity while hedging filled orders on another exchange
-* [AMM Arbitrage](https://docs.hummingbot.org/strategies/amm-arbitrage/): Exploits price differences between AMM and SPOT exchanges
+* [AMM Arbitrage]: Exploits price differences between AMM and SPOT exchanges

-**CORE** strategies are selected via HBOT voting through quarterly [Polls](https://docs.hummingbot.org/governance/polls/).
+**CORE** strategies are selected via  voting through quarterly.
 In addition, the codebase includes **COMMUNITY** strategies that are maintained by individuals or firms in the community.
-See the [Hummingbot documentation](https://docs.hummingbot.org/strategies) for all strategies supported.

 ### Scripts

 Scripts are a newer, lighter way to build Hummingbot strategies in Python, which let you modify the script's code and re-run it to apply the changes without exiting the Hummingbot interface or re-compiling the code.

-See the [Scripts](https://docs.hummingbot.org/scripts/) section in the documentation for more info, or check out the [/scripts](https://github.com/hummingbot/hummingbot/tree/master/scripts) folder for all Script examples included in the codebase.

 ## Contributions